USRSE/usrse.github.io/pages/community/code-of-conduct.md

 kind and courteous.
 There’s never a need to be mean, rude, or disrespectful.
 Thank you for helping make this a welcoming, friendly community for all.

-We, the members of US-RSE Association, strive to:
+We, the members of the US-RSE Association, strive to:

 * Be empathetic, respectful, welcoming, friendly, and patient.
 We remember that every US-RSE event, project, and program is crafted by human beings who deserve to be treated with kindness and empathy.
 We work together to resolve conflict and assume good intentions.
 We